bnfone/DiscordMusicBot-evobot/README.md

 3. Commit your changes: `cz` OR `npm run commit` (Avoid using `git commit` directly)
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request to the original repository and mention that it's for the forked version.

+> [!NOTE]
+> **🎵 Disclaimer & Support Notice**
+>
+> This bot downloads music from YouTube, which means the artists, record labels, and rights holders don’t earn anything from the music played here.
+We truly encourage you to show your love for the musicians—whether by buying their music, streaming on licensed platforms, or following them on social media.
+Independent artists rely on your support, especially in an industry where every bit of help counts!
+>
+> Please keep in mind:
+> - **YouTube Terms of Service**: Downloading and using YouTube content in this way might go against YouTube’s rules.
+This project is meant only for learning and non-commercial purposes.
+We do not promote copyright infringement—it’s your responsibility to make sure your use of this bot stays within YouTube’s policies.
+> - **Copyright & GEMA**: The music you access through this bot isn’t covered by any licensing or royalty payments (such as those collected by GEMA or similar organizations).
+If you’re in a region where these rules apply, you need to make sure you have the proper licenses if you plan to use the music publicly or commercially.
+The developer isn’t liable for any legal issues that might arise from using this bot.
+>
+> **By using this bot, you confirm that you understand these points and agree to support artists through proper channels.**

 ---
 **Note:** This fork is maintained separately from the original  [EvoBot](https://github.com/eritislami/evobot).
 For changes specific to this fork, ensure to target the correct repository when submitting pull requests or issues.